paladp/cs203-S2019-assessment/assessment.md

     and development tools
   * G = Additional development tools configured, in addition to minimum required dependencies and tools
-  * E = Additional development tools configured and ability to provide assistance and troubleshooting to other individuals regarding their own development environment
+  * E = Additional development tools configured and is capable of assisting and troubleshooting other individuals development environment
 * Running Python programs with `pyenv` and `pipenv`
   * N = `pyenv` and `pipenv` not installed
   * I = Unable to run programs with `pyenv` and `pipenv`